core-wg/href/draft-ietf-core-href.md

 (Note that some subcomponents such as port numbers or userinfo are optional in a CRI as well and therefore can be absent from a CRI.)

-In a CRI reference, components can additionally be _not set_ (indicated by interchanging a discard value instead of scheme and authority, or by `null` for the scheme, path and query components that can otherwise not have that value).
+In a CRI reference, components can additionally be "not set" (indicated by interchanging a discard value instead of scheme and authority, or by `null` for the scheme, path and query components that can otherwise not have that value).